itsmetrevor/minecraft-cobblemonteal/README.md

   * If anything fails to download, cancel the launch and try again.

-If you're a friend of mine, be sure to ask me for my Cobblemon Teal server address!
+If you're a friend of mine, be sure to ask me for my Cobblemon Teal server address on Discord!

 This pack does include a proximity chat mod, so be sure to unmute your mic after you join a server!